yasenst/A-Lamer-s-Ridiculously-Simple-TO-DO-App/README.md

 Single-page application for the Telerik Academy, Alpha-java-Mar-18

 <h1>This is a simple to-do application/task manager. </h1>
-<h3>Developed by Yasen by Yasen for Telerik Academy's Java Alpha Front-End assignment.</h3>
+<h3>Developed by Yasen for Telerik Academy's Java Alpha Front-End assignment.</h3>

 <pre>
 What I've used: